vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 ```

 5. Check 'Enable domains to protect' (Domain impersonation protection).
+   - These can be your own domains (Include domains I own) or domains that belong to partners or suppliers (Include custom domains).

 6. In 'Add Trusted Senders and Domains', you can specify senders or domains that will not be flagged for impersonation.
     - ***Trusted Senders and Domains*** does not bypass all spam, spoofing, phishing protection and sender authentication (SPF, DKIM, DMARC) like ***Allowed Senders or Allowed Domains*** in the inbound anti-spam policy.
 However, it is still not recommended for use, especially for domains.
 Messages from the specified senders and sender domains will never be classified by the policy as impersonation-based attacks.
 Require that your key users use no other address to communicate within your environment.
 But, depending on your organization, only add senders or domains that are incorrectly identified as impersonation attempts.
 Once you have added entries, monitor the list frequently.